Julia Church

-Julia Church (born 25 October 1959) is an Australian artist and has works in painting, printmaking, poster art and graphic design.
-She is also an author having written multiple books and journal articles on Australian women's art and artistic culture.
+Julia Church (born 25 October 1959 in London, England) is a British-born Australian artist and has works in painting, printmaking, poster art and graphic design.
+She is also an author, having written many books and journal articles on Australian women's art and artistic culture.
 Her work is held in the collection of the National Gallery of Australia.

-Biography
+Early life and education

+Julia Church was born in England on 25 October 1959.
+She lived in London for the first 10 years of her life until her family moved to Australia in 1969.

+In 1977, Church attended the Australian National University and achieved a Diploma of Art, majoring in photomedia at Canberra School of Art from 1979 to 1981.